hcpty/big-and-fast-and-available/README.md

   - Ordered Instead Of Unordered
   - Streaming Instead Of Batch
   - Locally Instead Of Remotely

-- Make It More Reliable
-  - Redundant Instead Of Non-Redundant

 ### Credits
 - Computer Systems: A Programmer's Perspective, Third Edition